 Applicants are reminded that there is a one-year stand-down period for projects and travel.
 Further, applications for travel are only considered if the date of travel occurs after the relevant Board meeting.
 This means that there is no retrospective funding.

 Scholarships and Fellowships funded by the Trust can be found under the Scholarships and Fellowships page.
-Further information, including stipends payable, which were significantly increased for 2023 and will remain the same for 2024, is available from institutional graduate student offices that administer the Trust’s programmes.
+Further information, including stipends payable, is available from institutional graduate student offices that administer the Trust’s programmes.

 The office of the Trust is at 81 Grafton Rd, Auckland, the phone number for the Trust is 09 379 5316 and the email address for all Trust correspondence is mppt@mppt.nz.